hskrasek/bear2reflect/README.md

 >
 > - [Decolonize Palestine](https://decolonizepalestine.com/) - An informative resource to better understand the situation in Palestine.
 Please take the time to read it.
 > - [One Ummah - Gaza Emergency Appeal](https://donate.oneummah.org.uk/gazaemergencyappeal48427259) - A platform to provide direct donations to help the people in Gaza.
-> - [Islamic Relief UK - Palestine Appeal](https://islamic-relief.org/appeals/palestine-emergency-appeal/) - Another trusted platform to provide support for those affected in Palestine.
+> - [Islamic Relief US - Palestine Appeal](https://islamic-relief.org/appeals/palestine-emergency-appeal/) - Another trusted platform to provide support for those affected in Palestine.
 >
 > Thank you for taking a moment to bring awareness and make a difference. 🇵🇸❤️